-vroom, there he goes he's got such acceleration and such sharp, precise cuts he's in such total control and he's strong and he's the bull in a china closet he got him with an elbow right to the face and that is one big elbow too! good pressure keeps grinding herky jerky, being more unpredictable blows it up, uncorks a deep one [Crowd linking sequence continues for a short time before fading out.]
+vroom, there he goes

+he's got such acceleration

+and such sharp, precise cuts

+he's in such total control

+and he's strong

+and he's the bull in a china closet

+he got him with an elbow right to the face and that is one big elbow too!

+good pressure keeps grinding herky jerky, being more unpredictable

+blows it up, uncorks a deep one

 David:

 Me and J ran together every day after school to try and get his 1.5-mile time down for the army physical.
 I was spun some rubbish about being an individual and most likely being based in Cyprus with the Royal Signals.
 J was egged on with promises of boxing for whichever infantry regiment he was talking to.
 Neither of us mentioned during our application that we just wanted to leave home (and its memories) as soon as possible.
 I had a lucky escape when the medical found traces of the hole in my heart that I vaguely remembered being told I was born with.
 The time it took to rearrange the medical gave me room to think about how I'd wanted to smack every soldier at the testing centre that spoke to me like a child and it proved enough space for me to reconsider.
 J lasted only a few months (if that) beyond basic training and the fact that one of the things which bonded us most as teenagers was wanting to smack every grown man that ordered us about probably means it should never have been a surprise.
 We didn't speak for a few years but it turned out he was collecting debts from drug dealers - presumably for other drug dealers - with the son of a legendary, former (dead) bare-knuckle fighter.
 One of the perks of this set-up was being allowed time in the gym to focus on his boxing.
 Doing just what he'd always been told he was good at.
 It was incredible to hear our friends and his relatives talk about how this new 'career' path was so much worse than enlisting but to see too how it carried a much more tangible weight of respect.
 But when you're seven or eight pints in it's hard to concentrate on the nuances of how 'just' wars are only portrayed from the perspective of the victors / righteous and by their own media interests.
 Or in the eyes of some, how it's actually okay to be breaking the bones of and robbing people selling drugs to kids.
 I suppose it's all just a question of how honour is ascribed to what is socially acceptable.
 I suppose J (and me) only ever wanted respect to help deal with the crushing lack of self-worth.
-[A documentary clip fades in, with the sounds of players colliding, and typical sports documentary or newscast music underneath.
-A voiceover of a former player can be heard saying the following: "Playing in the pit is like being in an alley at 3 or 4 in the morning, on a rainy night, and you've got a couple of Doberman Pinschers, and you don't know which one gonna bite you, or you don't know if you're gonna bite them back."
-The clip continues beneath the next short section before cross-fading with the crowd linking sequence.]
+[A sound clip of a game fades in, and continues beneath the next section before fading out.]
 CG American Male: